AdobeDocs/experience-manager-cloud-manager.en/help/using/content-copy.md

    >[!NOTE]
    >
-   >You can add upto 50 paths in a content set.
+   >You can add up to 50 paths in a content set.
    >There is no limitation on excluded paths.

 ## Editing a Content Set {#edit-content-set}